Indian-origin chairman and chief investment officer of GQG Partners, Rajiv Jain, is urging investors to reconsider their bets on AI stocks.

 Shifting focus to defensive stocks

 Jain is shifting his portfolio toward more defensive investments.
-“I’m focusing on companies with real moats and sustainable cash flows,” he added.
-“I have moved my capital into more defensive stocks, away from the speculative nature of the AI space.”
+He said that he is focusing on companies with real moats and sustainable cash flows.
+Jain has moved my capital into more defensive stocks, away from the speculative nature of the AI space.”

 Jain’s cautious approach shows that he is not ready to fully buy into the AI hype.
 He understands AI’s potential, but Jain believes that it is still too early to treat it as a safe bet.